-In Section~\ref{subsec:pencil}, for a special case of $N = 2$, we reveal that our DM-decomposition of $(A_1,A_2)$ coarsens and determines the well-known {\em Kronecker canonical form} of matrix pencils $s A_1+A_2$.
-The Kronecker form plays important roles in the systems analysis by a differential-algebraic equation (DAE) $A_1 \dot u(t) + A_2u(t) = 0$.
+In Section~\ref{subsec:pencil}, for a special case of $N = 2$, we reveal that our DM-decomposition of $(A_1,A_2)$ coarsens and determines the well-known {\em Kronecker canonical form} of a matrix pencil $s A_1+A_2$.
+The Kronecker form plays important roles in systems analysis by a differential-algebraic equation (DAE) $A_1 \dot u(t) + A_2u(t) = 0$.
 Its computation has been studied for a long time in the literature of numerical computation; see e.g., \cite{DemmelKagstrom1993,VanDooren1979}.
-Our convergence result (Theorem~\ref{thm:convergence_to_cKronecker}) suggests a new iterative method for determining the Kronecker structure, which is based on the simple gradient descent and is conceptually different from the existing ones.
+Our convergence result (Theorem~\ref{thm:convergence_to_cKronecker}) suggests a new iterative method for determining the Kronecker structure, which is based on simple gradient descent and is conceptually different from the existing ones.

 These results may be positioned as attempts of detecting, by algorithms in $M$, hidden structures in the boundary $M^{\infty}$ at infinity, which has been little studied so far.
 We hope that our attempts lead to more serious studies from computational complexity perspective.
-Particularly, it is an important future direction to improve the present convergence-type results of the gradient descent to the ones having explicit iteration complexity.
+Particularly, it is an important future direction to improve the present convergence-type results to the ones having explicit iteration complexity.